Env:

 An Env can have any number of segments which can stop at a particular value or loop several segments when sustaining.
 It can have several shapes for its segments.

-The envelope is conceived as a sequence of nodes (not to be confused with a synthesis-Node) : the first node gives the initial level of the envelope, and the following have three parameters: a target level, a time duration from the previous node, and a shape.
-The three parameters for each node are kept in separate arrays as explained below.
+The envelope is conceived as a sequence of breakpoint nodes with three parameters: a level, a transition time, and a transition curve shape.
+The three node parameters are kept in separate arrays as explained below.
+Note that because the first node represents the initial level of the envelope, it has no associated transition time or curve.

 In this envelope, there are four nodes :

 Close attention must be paid when retriggering envelopes.
-Starting from their value at the moment of retrigger, envelopes will cycle through all of their nodes, with the exception of the first.
+Starting from the current value at the moment of a trigger, the envelope will cycle back through all of the nodes, with the exception of the first.
 The first node is an envelope's initial value and is only output prior to the initial trigger.

 In the above example, the initial level (0) is never repeated.
-When retriggered, the envelope moves from its current value (0.3), to the value of the second node (0.1), and so forth.
+When retriggered, the envelope moves from its current value (0.3 in this case), to the value of the second node by default (0.1), and then proceeds through subsequent nodes.

 NOTE: In some situations we deal with control points or breakpoints.
 If these control points have associated x positions (say in an envelope GUI, see EnvelopeView) they must be converted to time differences between points to be used as nodes in a Env object.
 The methods *xyc and *pairs can be used to specify an envelope in terms of points.